US Stamp Yearbook for Collecting and Sharing

-Yesterday, I noticed the 2012 US Commemorative Yearbook on her sofa.
+Yesterday, I noticed the US Commemorative Yearbook on her sofa.
 Actually, she had two of them.
-She buys them for her two grandsons, as a remembrance from her when she is no longer speaking in this world.
-The 2012 books she is still working on placing the sheets and blocks in their appropriate places in the yearbook.
+She buys them for her two grandsons, as a remembrance from her.
+She was working on placing the sheets and blocks of stamps in their appropriate places in the yearbook.

-Use Your Collector's Edition for Reading to Kids at Bedtime
+Use Your Collector's Book for Reading to the Kids

-The book is filled with wonderful pictures and the mounted postage.
-There is also a full article about each issue depiction, the artists, the person or era commemorated.
+The book is filled with wonderful pictures and colorful mounted postage.
+There is a full article about each issue depicted, and the person, art, event, or era commemorated.
 Use the book for reading at bedtime.
-If the page subject is an historical person or time, fill in what you may remember about the subject.
+If the subject is an historical person or time, fill in what you may remember about the subject.
 Include your memories for your child to enjoy.

-Kids really are enthralled with their parents own memories and the write ups can recall those subjects that you would not normally think to talk about.
-Bring it out, because otherwise, it may sit on the shelf, forgotten.
+Kids are enthralled with their parents own memories and the write ups can recall those subjects that you would not normally think to talk about.
+Bring out your memories and the book, because otherwise, they may sit on the shelf, or in your head.

 The USPS issues "USA Philatelic Catalog" quarterly with issue types and the stories about the people and reasons of the commemorative issue.
 The catalog itself is very interesting and it can be viewed here, and ordered for free as a printed copy.